A Declaration of Customer-Contractor Interdependence

-In the course of history, it becomes necessary to state the separate and equal principles that bind customer and contractor together in commerce.
+In the course of history, it becomes necessary to state the separate and equal principles that bind customers and contractors together in commerce.

-As business practices evolve, both customer and contractor recognize the need for better results.
+As business practices evolve, both customers and contractors recognize the need for better results.
 Both sides want more.

 However, adversarial beliefs prevent greater benefits.
 It’s easier to contract out of habit, or ignorance.